Skip to content

 SOPs, notes, policies, and templates become controlled context, not an unbounded prompt dump.

-The pilot only writes where the business can review the effect and roll it back safely if needed.
+The sales desk build only writes where the business can review the effect and roll it back safely if needed.

-Inputs, outputs, and exceptions stay visible so the owner can inspect the lane without guesswork.
+Inputs, outputs, field updates, and exceptions stay visible so the owner can inspect the lane without guesswork.

 Best first stack